JackRobinsonIW/How-to-React-becoming-a-god/introTopics/README.md

 ## What is React?

-A front-end library with a heavy focused on: {.fragment .fade-down}
+A front-end framework with a heavy focused on: {.fragment .fade-down}
   - Composition of Components {.fragment .fade-down}
   - Developer Experience {.fragment .fade-down}